Policies and facts about the library

 The library reference department has books and other materials to assist the library staff in helping patrons solve their reference queries.

-Backing the library’s own holdings is the library's participation in the Missouri Evergreen consortium, which allows patrons to manage their own library accounts and to request books from other member libraries.
-A courier service connects the Sikeston Public Library to almost every other public, academic and special library in the state of Missouri, along with select libraries in Kansas.
+Backing the library’s own holdings is the library’s participation in the Missouri Evergreen consortium, which allows patrons to manage their own library accounts and to request books from other member libraries.
+A courier service connects the Sikeston Public Library to almost every other public, academic and special library in the state of Missouri, along with select libraries in neighboring states.
 Books are borrowed and transported through the courier service at no charge to the patron borrowing the material.

 Internet availability and usage